A coroner’s inquest in fatal medical negligence claims happens when someone dies suddenly or in unexplained circumstances.

 A coroner’s inquests cannot decide if medical negligence was a part of a person’s death.
 It can only determine who, why, where and when a death occurred.

-In any medical negligence claim, a person claims compensation for personal injury and the damages coming from the clinical negligence.
+In any negligence claim, a person claims compensation for personal injury and the damages coming from the clinical negligence.

 What is a coroner’s inquest?